Table of contents

 An admission provides the right to travel on a vehicle.

 An admission offer is valid for a given time.
-An admission offer shows which reductions has been applied.
+An admission offer shows which reductions have been applied.
+This includes reductions baed on reduction cards as well as reductions based on age or other criteria.

 An admission is linked to one or more passengers.

-In general, there’s a one-to-one relationship between offer and product.
+In general, there’s a one-to-one relationship between an offer part and a product.
 Only for some combinations of TGV and TER in France an offer must support referencing two products.
 Additionally, an included reservation does not reference a product.

 An admission may be linked mandatorily or optionally to one or more reservations.